Tnargw/Snowfall-DataAnalysis/README.md

 Folium: This api takes the given set of coordinates and data and generates the .html map to be shown with the heatmap showing snowfall amount.

 {Describe the programming language that you used and any libraries.}
+This program was mode using python, and requires the following libraries.
+ - Geopy
+ - Folium
+ - openmeteo-requests
+ - requests-cache
+ - retry-requests

 # Useful Websites